Coding-01/seafile/README.md

     	    [ admin password again ]  <Password>

-# Access on the host Browser：
+# Access on the host Browser

     192.168.1.210:8000             		//8000 port is seahub
         username: <Email>